cs-4241-2024/a2-shortstack/README.md

 Below are suggested technical and design achievements.
 You can use these to help boost your grade up to an A and customize the assignment to your personal interests.
 These are recommended acheivements, but feel free to create/implement your own... just make sure you thoroughly describe what you did in your README and why it was challenging.
 ALL ACHIEVEMENTS MUST BE DESCRIBED IN YOUR README IN ORDER TO GET CREDIT FOR THEM.
 Remember, the highest grade you can get on any individual assignment is a 100%.

 *Technical*
-- (5 points) Create a single-page app that both provides a form for users to submit data and always shows the current state of the server-side data.
+- (5 points DONE) Create a single-page app that both provides a form for users to submit data and always shows the current state of the server-side data.
 To put it another way, when the user submits data, the server should respond sending back the updated data (including the derived field calculated on the server) and the client should then update its data display.

-- (5 points) In addition to a form enabling adding and deleting data on the server, also add the ability to modify existing data.
+- (5 points DONE ) In addition to a form enabling adding and deleting data on the server, also add the ability to modify existing data.

 *Design/UX*
 - (5 points per person, with a max of 10 points) Test your user interface with other students in the class.
 Define a specific task for them to complete (ideally something short that takes <10 minutes), and then use the [think-aloud protocol](https://en.wikipedia.org/wiki/Think_aloud_protocol) to obtain feedback on your design (talk-aloud is also fine).
 Important considerations when designing your study: